-Guest List If anything has the potential to grow in size as wedding planning commences, it’s the guest list.
-Not only will the both of you have family and friends you want to share your special day with, your parents will also.
-One way to keep the list from bloating beyond what you can afford is to maintain an “A,” “B,” and even a “C” list.
+Guest List If anything has the potential to grow in size as wedding planning commences, it is the guest list.
+Not only will the both of you have family and friends you want to share your special day with, but also with your parents.
+One way to keep the list from bloating beyond what you can afford is to maintain the “A, B, and even C” list.
 This way, if you have a lot of out-of-town guests who may or may not come, you can use your secondary lists to fill in for any declines.
 The only potential drawback is not having attrition when working with the venue or caterers, so make sure you plan accordingly.

 Photography This is one area where I caution couples not to be overly budget-conscious: Hiring a professional wedding photographer will ensure you end up with beautiful, quality, and lasting images from your special day.
-If possible, purchase the photographer's CD as well—in a few years, you’ll be able to print the photos you want after first saving up some funds.
+If possible, purchase the photographer's CD as well—in a few years, you will be able to print the photos you want after first saving up some funds.

 Entertainment Your entertainment is a large part of what makes your party memorable.
-These days, many locations allow you to play an IPod, but going that route means not having an emcee, who can play a crucial role in maintaining the events overall flow.
+These days, many locations allow you to play an iPod, but going that route means not having an emcee, who can play a crucial role in maintaining the events overall flow.
 That said, not every DJ is experienced in this regard, and your overall priorities will determine whether or not you decide to hire one.